shankarsridhar/ember-backstop-tutorial/README.md

 That should look like this...
 ![Start with ordinary testem tests](./backstop-tutorial/localhost_4200_backstop_backstop_data_html_report_.png)

-These screens look good -- lets approve them so that future screenshots will be compared against these.
+These test screenshots look good -- lets tell backstop to approve them which will remove our error state here and ensure that future test screenshots will be compared against these.

 In another window approve the tests with...